spryify/story-curator/docs/ai-agents/workflows/development-workflow.md

 ## Overview

-This document provides a comprehensive workflow for AI agents (Claude Code, GitHub Copilot, etc.) to implement features in the Media Analyzer project following industry best practices for agentic coding.
+This document provides a comprehensive workflow for AI agents (Claude Code, GitHub Copilot, etc.) to implement features in the Story Curator project following industry best practices for agentic coding.

 ## Pre-Implementation Checklist